calaldees/teachingWorkshops/teacherEducation/_sessions.md

-KSQ 2: How do you learn to Teach?
+SQ 2: How do you learn to Teach?
 ---------------------------------

 Induction to programme resources, structure and professional engagement